 In 1934 legitimate theater ended here and it became a movie theater.
 The historic theater interior was demolished in 1996.
 Incorporating portions of the interiors of the adjacent Apollo Theater and Times Square Theater, it reopened as the Ford Center for the Performing Arts in 1998.
 The first production was the hit Ragtime (1998-2000), by Terrence McNally (Best Book of a Musical Tony Award), and with music by Stephen Flaherty (Best Original Musical Score Tony Award).
 The theater had several name changes: Hilton Theater in 2005, Foxwoods Theater in 2010, and a return to the Lyric Theater in 2014.

-The Mattachine Society of New York was founded in the apartment of Sam Morford at 16 East 8th Street in Greenwich Village in December 1955 with five members, and had its first general meeting at the Diplomat Hotel (demolished) in January 1956.
-Monthly meetings were then held at Avlon Studios in this theater building until 1957.
+The New York Area Council of the Mattachine Society, Inc. was founded in the apartment of Sam Morford at 16 East 8th Street in Greenwich Village in December 1955 with five members, and had its first general meeting at the Diplomat Hotel (demolished) in January 1956.
+Monthly meetings were then held at Avlon Studios, a dance studio, in this theater building until June 1957.

 - Architect or Builder: Victor H. Koehler